camilogarciabotero/sangeranalyseR-documentation/docs/source/content/advance_user_SangerAlignment_ab1.rst

     *  Forward or reverse direction also has to be specified in the filename.

-There are three parameters, :code:`parentDirectory`, :code:`suffixForwardRegExp`, and :code:`suffixReverseRegExp`, that users need to provide so that program can automatically group all **AB1** files.
+There are three parameters, :code:`ABIF_Directory`, :code:`REGEX_SuffixForward`, and :code:`REGEX_SuffixReverse`, that users need to provide so that program can automatically group all **AB1** files.

 .. note::

-  * :code:`parentDirectory`: The root directory that contains all the **AB1** files.
+  * :code:`ABIF_Directory`: The root directory that contains all the **AB1** files.
 It can be absolute or relative path.
 We suggest users to put only target **AB1** files inside this directory without other unrelated files.
-  * :code:`suffixForwardRegExp`: The value of this parameter is a regular expression that matches all filenames in forward direction. :code:`grepl` function in R is used to select forward reads from all **AB1** files.
+  * :code:`REGEX_SuffixForward`: The value of this parameter is a regular expression that matches all filenames in forward direction. :code:`grepl` function in R is used to select forward reads from all **AB1** files.
-  * :code:`suffixReverseRegExp`: The value of this parameter is a regular expression that matches all filenames in reverse direction. :code:`grepl` function in R is used to select reverse reads from all **AB1** files.
+  * :code:`REGEX_SuffixReverse`: The value of this parameter is a regular expression that matches all filenames in reverse direction. :code:`grepl` function in R is used to select reverse reads from all **AB1** files.